learnable-2022/LMS-YC-2-BE/README.md

 # Functionalities

-A Student(child) can create an account and sign in to view and use the application, update their account using their id, recover password, delete their account using their id and view their profile.
+A Student(child) can create an account and sign in to view and use the application, update their account using their id, recover their password, delete their account using their id and view their profile.

 An admin(Tutor) can create an account uniquely, sign in to view and use the application, recover password, delete their account using their id, view their profile, upload course(s) on the application, delete course(s), update course(s), view all courses, view a single course and track progress on the course.

 # Prerequisites

 Node.js 14 or higher installed on your machine.
-Latest version of the following:
+The latest version of the following:

 - NodeJS
 - ExpressJs